X0RW3LL/XenSpawn/README.md

 ## Description
-`spawn.sh` is a helper script/wrapper that automates spinning up a quick minimal build of Ubuntu 16.04 LTS (Xenial Xerus)
+`spawn.sh` is a helper script/wrapper that automates spinning up a quick minimal Ubuntu 16.04 LTS (Xenial Xerus) container

 ## Pretext
 If you've ever found yourself in a situation where you compiled an older kernel exploit on your Kali Linux and tested it on the target, only to be hit with an error that reads as follows